pajicadvance/cherry-on-top/README.md

 - Enable or disable adding enchanted books as loot to more chests in the world
 - Add or remove additional locations where enchanted books can be found and define the loot chance and amount, in the format of `location;chance;count`
 - Enable or disable making enchantments exclusive to defined structures
-- Add or remove rules for structure-specific enchantments, in the format of `enchantment,location,...,location;chance;count` (an example entry is provided in the default config)
+- Add or remove rules for structure-specific enchantments, in the format of `enchantment,location;chance;count, ... ,location;chance;count` (an example entry is provided in the default config)
 - Enable or disable modifying the maximum enchantment level for each enchantment
 - Add or remove maximum enchantment level overrides, in the format of `enchantment/maxLevel` (an example entry is provided in the default config)
 - Enable or disable weighted enchantment levels in looted enchanted books